Rex (krewe): Le Boeuf Gras

-Today le boeuf gras is float 4 in the Rex parade and is surrounded by masked krewemen costumed as butchers and bakers many of whom are past kings of Carnival.
+Today, le boeuf gras is the fourth float in the Rex parade and is surrounded by masked krewemen costumed as butchers and bakers, many of whom are past kings of Carnival.

 Pro Bono Publico

 Since its founding in 1872, a few years after the civil war, Rex has constantly held itself to a tradition of public service.
 The Rex motto, "Pro Bono Publico" (for the public good) was adopted during this time, and continues to define the organization's commitment to service.

 Following Hurricane Katrina, Rex organized a series of community service initiatives in 2006 under the banner "Operation Pro Bono Publico."
 The efforts of Rex targeted specific community needs such as support for police and other first responders, an organized clean-up effort of the Uptown parade route after Mardi Gras, as well as continued efforts to support New Orleans' Charter Schools.

 Mardi Gras Colors

 Rex established purple, green, and gold as the official colors of Mardi Gras in 1892.
 The three colors symbolize justice, faith, and power.